 If you’re a fleet manager looking for ideas to retain your drivers, you’ll know that a quick Google search on this topic yields 46 million results.
 Most of the content is just regurgitated information that you probably recognize and maybe even implemented at one point.

 Many of the problems surrounding driver retention are mostly about more home time, more money, and updated equipment.

-And because their situation is so unique, without some sort of driver leadership and support at their level outside of their main points of contact — dispatch or maintenance managers — the turnover rate for drivers will always remain high.
+Because their situation is so unique, without some sort of driver leadership and support at their level outside of their main points of contact—dispatch or maintenance managers—the turnover rate for drivers will always remain high.

-The problem is that strengthening support in these areas require full-time devotion and because of that, generally lack the management training that such a job would require.
+The problem is that strengthening support in these areas require full-time devotion and because of that, generally lack the management training that such a job would need.